Name: Matthew Storer

 As I write this, I remember telling people what I had done on my holidays, long weekends or overnight adventures - getting "that" look in reply.
 You know, the look you get when people have already judged you for your choices.
 But now, having my camera allows me to have that sense of escape and purpose, not to be bothered anymore about being judged, it's not for them, it's for me.

 Growing up in a small city populated by roughly 13,000 people and within an hours drive of any other small city (welcome to Australia) one could imagine that there was not always something to do!
 So what did I do?

 I am a huge sports fan, I played many sport in my youth, but field hockey was my main choice.
-Watching sport, live or on TV never disappointed, the sense of the unknown that you get when watching live sport, athletes push their bodies to the limit just to try and achieve success, it has always enticed me (still does).
-As I stated above I had an obsession with cars - attending many weekend clubs, races, drifts anything with four wheels basically, I had a tight bunch of lads, we blew most of our money on our cars, but hey we thought it was cool!
-Other passions I adore and miss terribly from life on the road are woodworking, fishing and cycling.
+Watching sport, live or on TV never disappointed me because the unknown that you get when watching live sport.
+As I stated above I had an obsession with cars - attending many weekend clubs, races, drifts anything with four wheels basically.
+Other passions I adore and miss terribly from life on the road are woodwork, fishing and cycling.

 After graduating from school I took on another job at a pub, which meant I was working three jobs; morning shifts at the supermarket, day shifts at Cheap as Chips and night shifts at the pub.
 This only lasted 9 months before my body crashed and burnt out.
 Shortly after at the age of 19 I landed a full time job at a family run electrical store, I was so excited, it was right up my alley.
 I worked at the electrical store for two full years before leaving to manage a rainwater tank company and to chase better money.
 Manual labor in 60-70 degree heat for an average of 45-50 hours a week by myself caused me to seek new employment after 18 months.